nanobus/nanobus/example/README.md

 ## How I want to build applications

-- Simple function-based programming model
+- Simple interface-based programming model
 - Data structures are strongly typed without serialization concerns
 - Limited boilerplate / lightweight (or no) SDK
 - Abstraction layers: Business logic and Integration